Lecture presented at Kenyon College

 I served on the board of the American College of Surgeons.
-The meetings were intense, and the College would feed us dinner at one of Chicago’s best restaurants, where we would all sit around one table with family camaraderie.
+The meetings were intense, and the College would feed us dinner at one of Chicago’s best restaurants where we would all sit around one table with familial camaraderie.
 On my first meeting, after dinner, the board president pointed to us one by one and each member got up and told a joke or humorous story.
-I was terrified.
-I wasn’t funny and didn’t like jokes.
+I was unsettled, to say the least.
+I wasn’t funny and didn’t like most stand-up jokes.
 When my turn came, I passed.
-There were groans of disapproval, and I sensed a coolness from the members.
+There were groans of disapproval and I sensed a coolness from the members.
 So for the next meeting, I found this joke.
 When the time came, I stood with damp armpits and said:

 As the doctor walked out of the building a police sergeant stopped him.

 “What’s up,” asked the doctor.

 “That’s ridiculous and totally without warrant.
 There are no laws about murdering a clone.”

 “But, sir.
 It’s not about murder.
 I have to arrest you for making an obscene clone fall.”